Children and Divorce: Stop Cutting Weeks in Half

 It’s easy to make the children’s schedule into another fight for control.
 Perhaps you’ve found yourself angrily thinking; “They are my children too, I have the right to halftime with them”, or fearfully worrying, “I won’t stay connected to them if I don’t have them 50/50.
 I want shared custody”.

-Ok — let’s demystify this explosive and destructive word ‘custody’.
+Ok — let’s demystify this explosive and destructive word ‘custody’ in children and divorce.

 Custody doesn’t mean possession — it means decision-making, as in care, safekeeping, guardianship.
 Period.
 It doesn’t have anything to do with who sleeps where, when.
 That’s what a schedule is for.
 Custody is about how the parents see working together to make decisions about schooling, medical care, childcare, extra-curricular activities — all of those decisions that parents make when raising children.